 Women who are pregnant or breastfeeding and people undergoing dialysis may develop this deficiency because their need for folate is increased.

 Some drugs decrease the absorption of this vitamin.
 They include

 Other drugs interfere with the metabolism of folate.
 They include

 Anemia develops gradually and may be more severe than symptoms suggest.
 Fatigue may be the first symptom.

 In addition to the general symptoms of anemia (such as paleness, irritability, shortness of breath, and dizziness), folate deficiency, if severe, may result in a red and sore tongue, a reduced sense of taste, weight loss, and depression.

-If a pregnant woman has folate deficiency, her infant may have a birth defect of the spinal cord or brain (neural tube defect).
+If a pregnant woman has folate deficiency, the risk of having an infant with a birth defect of the spinal cord or brain (neural tube defect) is increased.

 Generic NameSelect Brand Names